openlab-at-city-tech/openlab/wp-content/plugins/the-events-calendar/readme.txt

 = [4.3.4] 2016-12-08 =

-* Tweak - Tribe Common now is loaded only once across our plugin suite, improves performance on some cases [65755]
+* Tweak - Tribe Common now is loaded only once across our plugin suite, improves performance in some cases [65755]
-* Fix - Featured Images for Event Aggregator imports are works as expected again.
+* Fix - Featured Images for Event Aggregator imports are working as expected again.
 [69465]
-* Fix - Google Calendar and iCalendar files are now updating it's repective events [68684]
+* Fix - Google Calendar and iCalendar files are now updating their respective events [68684]
-* Fix - On demand Event Aggregator records will update events corretly [69542]
+* Fix - On demand Event Aggregator records will update events correctly [69542]

 = [4.3.3] 2016-11-16 =